andrewjsi/tplink-get-config/README.md

 connect to a TP-Link device and download their configuration.
 The script uses curl to communicate with the device web server.

-This script is primarily used to always have fresh backup of device configuration.
+This script is primarily used to always have a fresh backup of device configuration.
 Typically invoked by cron.

 ## Known devices

+This list is incomplete.
+Probably many more types are known.
+Please let a feedback!

 * TP-Link TL-SG3424P Gigabit POE switch, or similar
+* TP-Link T1600G, T2600G or similar gigabit switches

 ## Requirements